Seren-Hughes/modmixx/README.md

 # Agile Project Management

 Agile methodology was used for project management, with a focus on iterative development and reassessment.
-The project was divided into sprints, each lasting two weeks, allowing for regular reflection and adjustments based on scope and feedback.
+The project was broken down into manageable themes, epics, and user stories to ensure a user-centered approach to development.

 ### User Personas
 Personas were created to represent the target users of the application, helping to guide design and development decisions.